Temesgendemeke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 first line #!/bin/bash to tell terminal my code is bash script on second line "find . -name \*.js -type f -delete" to delete every file with js extension

+11. Don't just count your directories, make your directories count first line #!/bin/bash to tell terminal my code is bash script second line "find . -mindepth 1 -type d | wc -l" to count all directories and sub-directories in the current directory include hiddendirectories and sub-directories in the current directory